crossdb-org/crossdb/README.md

 > It's still in early development stage, so please DO NOT use in your project now.

 **CrossDB** is a super high-performance lightweight embedded and server OLTP RDBMS.
-It's developed for high performance scenarios with main memory can hold whole DB.
+It's developed for high performance scenarios where main memory can hold the whole DB.

 ## Features